pierre-rouleau/pel/doc/pel-manual.rst

 - ``pel-completion-help`` shows the state of the auto completion global and buffer specific modes.
 It displays if the packages are available and whether they are enabled on not.
-- ``pel-complete`` performs an explicit completion using the competion mode enabled in the current buffer.
+- ``pel-complete`` performs an explicit completion using the completion mode enabled in the current buffer.

 PEL Bookmark Management Utilities